 No. The Commission will not photocopy or return materials submitted to it, due to budget and staffing constraints, and the policy to retain files on all grievances it has initiated.
 It also cannot provide copies of materials obtained in its investigation, due to confidentiality requirements.

 No. You must proceed with whatever legal remedy is available to you within the court system to correct any judicial errors you believe were committed in your case.
-Your Request for Investigation is a matter totally separate from your litigation.
+Your Request for Investigation is a matter totally separate from your litigation and filing a Request for Investigation with the Commission does not stop or delay the running of any applicable time period as to filing an appeal.
 As time limits or other restrictions may apply, the Commission advises that you promptly consult an attorney regarding appellate options.

 The Commission does not have jurisdiction to address those matters.
 Issues regarding the conduct of a court employee who is not a judge, magistrate, or referee should be raised with the court administrator or chief judge of the court involved.